richardreiter/richardreiter/README.md

 - 📫 You can reach me at richard.reiter.dev@gmail.com

-- ⚡ A fun fact about me is that I love DJing in my bedroom.
+- ⚡ A fun fact about me is that I love DJing.

 ## Connect with me:
 <p align="left">